miso-xyz/PPMLib/README.md

 - <a href="https://github.com/miso-xyz">Misonothx - Miso</a> | Mainly worked on metadata reading & minimal stuff such as descriptions

 Special Thanks
-- Triangle (MKDS Hacking Server) - Came up with the idea
+- Triangle (MKDS Modding Server) - Came up with the idea
-- XGone (MKDS Hacking Server)
+- XGone (MKDS Modding Server)
 </pre>